photoprism/photoprism-docs/docs/developer-guide/technologies/yaml.md

 ### True / False ###

-Boolean values like "true", "false", "yes", "no", "on", or "off" must be enclosed in quotes so that they are passed as intended:
+Boolean environment variable values like "true", "false", "yes", "no", "on", or "off" must be enclosed in quotes so that they are passed as intended:

 ```yaml
 services: